Datlyfe/tuneIn/README.md

 Simple and elegant music discovery app

-⭐ if you like it.
+⭐ the repo if you like it.

 ## Getting Started 🚀